aziznetstudio-shamildev/Clock-Desk/README.md

 # Clock-Desk
-a desktop clock with meteo and prayer time
+A modern fullscreen clock application with weather, prayer times, and multilingual support built with B4J